The School Run - Marathon Challenge 2020

-Following the huge success of our summer 2017 and 2018 challenges, we are currently accepting entries for our 2019 challenge.
+Our marathon challenge is now three years old and we are pleased to announce that we are accepting entries for our 2020 challenge.
 This fits perfectly against the new requirement of the School Games Mark to include a Level 0 Personal Challenge/Digital Competition.

 Our marathon challenge is perfect for a teacher in charge of a school running club or a virtual competition between a group of schools.
 Alternatively, why not introduce this into weekly PE/Games lessons.
 The aim is for every child to run (or walk) a marathon, obviously not in one go, but over the period of a few weeks.
 How amazing would it be for a pupil at your school to say they have run a marathon?